VIRGINIA SELDON, HOUSEMISTRESS

 Non-residential Duty Staff

-• Mrs Anna Watt – Head of languages
+- Mrs Anna Watt – Head of languages

-• Mr Simon Kinder – Head of History, Head of Learning and Teaching
+- Mr Simon Kinder – Head of History, Head of Learning and Teaching

-• Miss Sarah Pink – Teacher of Art
+- Miss Sarah Pink – Teacher of Art

-• Ms Melissa Masters – Teacher of English as a Second Language
+- Ms Melissa Masters – Teacher of English as a Second Language

-• Mrs Annie Sizer –Teacher of Learning Support and Assistant SENCO
+- Mrs Annie Sizer –Teacher of Learning Support and Assistant SENCO

-Prefects 2023-24
+Prefects 2026-27

-The house has a team of prefects who help to organise the smooth running of things.
+The House has a team of prefects who help to organise the smooth running of things.
 They carry authority but they are also there to help you!

-Head of House: Clara
+- Head of House: Henrietta C

-All new girls are assigned a ‘Big Sister’ in the Upper Sixth form.
+All new girls are assigned a ‘Big Sister’ in the Upper Sixth Form.
 Your Big Sister is mentor, friend and support, particularly in the early weeks.